Lykuid/sample-eb-project/blog.md

 # Solution

+We chose Node because it provides concurrency without having to manage resource pools.
+With Node we were able to implement our logic in a performant high level language without the concern of being blocked by any outside services.

+EB is Amazon managed and provides monitoring, auto provisioning and reduces our maintenance by providing upgrades and auto expanding and shrinking.
+EB also provides log management, archival and metric collection.
+An Amazon provided Docker platform is also provided.
+This allowed us to run our application in a containerized environment.

+Why Docker with EB

+Traditional EB deployments use Amazon Linux running Node which runs your application.
+This ties you to using Amazon’s Node version and configuration.
+By using Docker we are able to customize the Node environment and package it with our dependencies.
+This provides greater control over our application and doesn’t tie us to the constraints of traditional Elastic Beanstalk environments.
+Doing it this way also gives the flexibility to use any of the published Docker base images on Docker hub or other registries.

+Composability logic.
+These base images can be used to create

 For this use case, we selected Amazon’s Elastic Beanstalk with the Docker Platform and Elastic Container Registry.
  Elastic Beanstalk provides us with a cluster of ingestion nodes spread across availability zones with a managed